 - Serger optional

-- Woven fabric such as quilting cotton, linen, old sheet, etc (a little less than 2 meters/yards for Size 2T)
+- Woven fabric such as quilting cotton, linen, old sheet, etc (2 yards of 45-inch wide fabric will be enough for all sizes))

 - Fusible interfacing (I use this)